windkh/node-red-contrib-telegrambot/README.md

 # Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)

+# History
+Version 4.x.x
+Breaking changes: the former callback query node was replaced by the generic event node.
+You can replace the former callback query node in your existing flows with the event node.
+Please configure this event node to receive the callback query event.

 # Warning
 The nodes are tested with nodejs 8.11.1 and node-red 0.18.4.